 ☝️Please pay attention that you don't lose the detached spring that should be tumbling around inside the Osmose (CE) chassis if a key got detached.

-For Osmose CE, taking off the top plate is very quick to do and requires a Torx T20 (starhead/6-lobe) screwdriver or bit.
+For Osmose CE, removing the top plate is quick and requires a Torx T20 (star-head/6-lobe) screwdriver or bit.
 See here: How to remove the top plate of Osmose CE

-For the Osmose synthesizer, taking off the top plate is more tedious and requires a long Torx T10 (starhead/6-lobe) screwdriver.
+For the Osmose synthesizer, removing the top plate is more tedious and requires a long Torx T10 (star-head/6-lobe) screwdriver.
 See here: How to remove the top plate of Osmose

 Once the top plate is removed, follow this guide to put the key back into its correct place: